-Our lab aims at deciphering the crosstalk between stromal cells, more specifically fibroblasts, and immune cells in peripheral tissues, with a strong focus on cancer lesions.
+Our Stroma and Immunity Team aims to decipher the crosstalk between stromal cells, especially fibroblasts, and immune cells in peripheral tissues, with a strong focus on cancer lesions.

-We are using cutting-edge technologies (CITE-seq, single cell-seq, mass cytometry, multiplexed imaging) to provide comprehensive mapping of the stromal cells in solid tumors from cancer patients (lung/bladder cancer) to help understand the biology of tumor-associated stromal cells and their contribution to tumor immunity.
+We are using cutting-edge technologies including CITE-sequencing, single cell-sequencing, mass cytometry, and multiplexed imaging, to provide a comprehensive mapping of the stromal cells in solid tumors from cancer patients – lung/bladder cancer – to decipher the biology of cancer-associated fibroblasts (CAFs) and their contribution to tumor immunity.
 Strong collaborations are established between wet-lab researchers and computational biologists.

-In addition to human tumor lesions, we also use clinically relevant mouse tumor models to study the stroma-immune crosstalk in cancer.
-We recently started to investigate cancer-associated fibroblast gene signatures associated with different patterns of T cell infiltration, and aim to identify some of the key fibroblast genes that regulate T cell dynamics in tumors, using CRISPR to knockout candidate genes in a novel ex-vivo tumor/fibroblast spheroid system that we developed.
+In addition to primary human tumor lesions, we use clinically relevant mouse tumor models to study the stroma-immune crosstalk in cancer.
+We are investigating CAF gene signatures associated with distinct patterns of T cell infiltration and aim to identify key fibroblast genes regulating T cell dynamics in tumors.
+We designed a functional CRISPR screen to individually test the effects of these gene candidates on T cell dynamics and tumor lysis in a novel 3D spheroid system containing CAFs, tumor cells and tumor-specific T cells.

 Prior work includes:

 - Developing a technique to monitor T cell migration in human fresh tissue.
-In this system of fresh tissue slice, fluorescently labeled T cells freshly isolated from the tumor are plated on top of the slice, and imaged in real-time with a wide-field, confocal, or two-photon microscope.
-Developed in the laboratory of Alain Trautmann and Emmanuel Donnadieu (Cochin Institute, Paris, France), the technique permits for the first time to study cell migration in live human tissue (Salmon et al, Journal of Visualized Experiments 2011.
+In this system of fresh tissue sections, fluorescently labeled T cells freshly isolated from the tumor are plated on top of the tissue, and imaged in real-time with a wide-field, confocal, or two-photon microscope.
+Developed in the laboratory of Alain Trautmann and Emmanuel Donnadieu (Institut Cochin, Paris, France), the technique permits for the first time the study of cell migration in live human tissue (Salmon et al, Journal of Visualized Experiments 2011.
 PMID: 21775968).

 - Discovering novel contributions of the extracellular matrix to regulation of T cell migration in human solid tumors.
-Using the slice system described above, our previous work shed light on molecular elements controlling T cell distribution and migration within lung tumors, and provided strong evidence for the role of extracellular matrix fibers (through density and orientation) in keeping T cells outside of the tumor cell mass (Salmon et al, Journal of Clinical Investigation 2012.
+We are particularly interested in immune cell dynamics and their tight control by the tissue environment.
+Our work shed light on molecular elements controlling T cell distribution and migration within human lung tumors, and provided strong evidence for the role of extracellular matrix fibers – through density and orientation – in keeping T cells outside of the tumor bed (Salmon et al, Journal of Clinical Investigation 2012.
 PMID: 22293174).

-- Identifying key contributors of myeloid cells to antitumor immunity: This work, done in the Miriam Merad lab (Icahn School of Medicine at Mount Sinai, New York) analyzed myeloid cell populations infiltrating melanoma tumors and their contribution to tumor progression and tumor response to immunotherapies.
-It identified the CD103+ dendritic cells (DCs) as the only immune cell population transporting intact tumor antigen to the lymph node and presenting it to CD8+ antitumor T cells and established that the low number and the low activation state of tumor-associated CD103+ DCs limit the ability of anti-PD-L1 antibodies to induce antitumor immunity.
+- Identifying key contributors of myeloid cells to antitumor immunity: This work, done in the Miriam Merad laboratory (Icahn School of Medicine at Mount Sinai, New York) analyzed myeloid cell populations infiltrating melanoma tumors and their contribution to tumor progression and tumor response to immunotherapies.
+We identified the unique ability of CD103+ dendritic cells (DCs) to transport intact tumor antigen to the lymph node and present it to CD8+ antitumor T cells.
+Our work established that the low number and the low activation state of tumor-associated CD103+ DCs limit the ability of anti-PD-L1 antibodies to induce antitumor immunity.
 Expansion and activation of these DCs in situ enhances tumor response to checkpoint inhibition therapy (Salmon et al, Immunity 2016.
 PMID: 27096321).
-Another project identified some of the mechanisms by which Langerhans cells modulate tumor response to ionized radiation (Price et al, Nature Immunology 2015.
-PMID: 26343536).
+We also identified some of the mechanisms by which Langerhans cells modulate tumor response to ionized radiation (Price et al, Nature Immunology 2015.
+PMID: 26343536)